Christian007-J/Company-Biography/README.md

-# Log_Book
-A daily and weekly log book web application for internship students
+A parent company wedsite for managing it's subsidiaties

+#By Ainamani Christian

+#+256759009165